 Vanilla GAN

-- Inconsistent thickness: Stroke widths vary erratically within single digits.
+- Uneven thickness: Stroke widths vary within a single digit.

 DCGAN

-- Diverse classes: All 10 digit classes (0--9) are represented, with natural variation in style.
+- All 10 digit classes represented, with natural style variation

 Mode Collapse Analysis

-This can be understood through the lens of the minimax objective.
-Mode collapse occurs when the Generator finds a small set of outputs that reliably fool the Discriminator, and the Discriminator is too slow to adapt.
-The DCGAN's faster convergence and more stable dynamics reduce the window for this failure mode.
+Mode collapse happens when the Generator finds a small set of outputs that consistently fool the Discriminator, and the Discriminator cannot adapt quickly enough.
+The DCGAN's faster convergence gives less opportunity for this failure mode to take hold.

 Connections to Other Generative Models

-- GANs produce sharper samples by optimizing an adversarial objective, but suffer from training instability and lack a density estimate.
+- GANs produce sharper outputs via adversarial training, at the cost of training instability and no density estimate.

-- Diffusion Models iteratively denoise Gaussian noise and achieve state-of-the-art quality, but require hundreds of forward passes at inference time.
+- Diffusion Models achieve state-of-the-art quality by iterative denoising, but need hundreds of forward passes at inference.

-The adversarial training principle from GANs has influenced all of these --- adversarial losses are now commonly combined with reconstruction losses in hybrid architectures, and the Discriminator idea has evolved into critic networks (WGAN) and classifier-free guidance (in Diffusion models).
+The adversarial training idea has leaked into all of these.
+Adversarial losses are commonly added to reconstruction objectives in hybrid models, and the discriminator concept evolved into critic networks (WGAN) and classifier-free guidance in diffusion models.

 Conclusion